-SECRETARY: Syrena Bodden-Alexander is currently an assistant principal for Chicago Public Schools.
-She also served the school district as a school psychologist for approximately 12 years.
-Currently, she is pursuing her doctorate in educational leadership at National Louis University.
+SECRETARY: Syrena Alexander is currently a school psychologist for Chicago Public Schools.
+She is pursuing her doctorate in educational leadership at National Louis University.
 She presides as the board president for the Gloria J. Taylor Foundation that was recently awarded a multi-million-dollar TRIO grant.
 Additionally, Mrs. Alexander served as board secretary for AAA Alternative School for approximately 5 years.
 She is passionate about education, the development of young people and the development of her community at large.
 Mrs. Alexander is a Christian who has served her church family as a Sunday School teacher for over 10 years.
 She strives to live with her hand open to help others, as the famous quote by Dr. Martin Luther King suggests, “Life’s most persistent and urgent question is, what are you doing to help others?”

 TREASURER: Anita Welbon, Ph.D., has worked with not-for-profit organizations her entire adult life, primarily through higher education.
 In addition to teaching at The School of the Art Institute for 24 years, she has served on the Board of Directors of Insight Arts (a not-for-profit arts organization), directed a $150,000 multicultural grant from the Lily Foundation for Barat College, and is currently President of the Board of Directors for Rocky Ledge Cooperative, Inc., a residential cooperative that has an annual operating budget of over $400,000.
 Dr. Welbon has been on the Rocky Ledge Board of Directors for thirteen years, serving as President for the last nine years.